 - Efforts spearheaded by the rural Middle Peninsula Planning District led to an adaptation plan focused on the local government’s role in public health, safety, and welfare.
 Virginia’s coastal program provided funding.

-- The Hampton Roads Intergovernmental Pilot on Sea Level Rise is coordinating sea level rise preparedness efforts among the private sector and federal, state, and local agencies.
+- The Hampton Roads Intergovernmental Pilot on Sea Level Rise is coordinating preparedness efforts among the private sector and federal, state, and local agencies.

-The Hampton Roads Planning District Commission has produced local adaptation reports and helps coordinate response across the 17 municipalities in the region.
-The NOAA-supported Hampton Roads Adaptation Forum hosts quarterly meetings of regional professionals to foster coordination, exchange ideas, and share best practices.
+The Hampton Roads Planning District Commission has produced local adaptation reports and helps coordinate response across the region’s 17 municipalities.
+The NOAA-supported Hampton Roads Adaptation Forum hosts quarterly meetings of professionals to foster coordination, exchange ideas, and share best practices.
 This region received a grant for $120 million from the U.S. Department of Housing and Urban Development to address sea level rise and recurrent flooding.
 (2016)

 More Information: centerforsealevelrise.org